davidalber/jupyterhub-aws/README.md

   to.
 Note that this bucket must already exist; this Terraform module does not create the S3 bucket for you.

+### EC2 Instance

+Set the following value in vars.tf:
+- `authorized_ssh_key`: In order to connect to and complete setup of the instance, it is necessary to provide a public SSH key at launch.

 ## Optional Changes
 ### Backend Configuration